- Working Groups

 If your scientific problem requires a change to land surface elevation from present day (e.g., increasing the height of the Greenland Ice Sheet, lowering the Rocky Mountains, etc.) you must create a new topography file for the atmosphere model that reflects these changes.
 Surface topography in CESM is parameterized by the CAM variable PHIS (surface geo-potential [m2/s2]), which is defined by the relationship:

 Users are advised to create their new topography file by first creating an anomaly map of their time period relative to present day (ΔZ = topomy_TOPO_paleo– topomy_TOPO_present-day) and then adding this anomaly (ΔZ) to the CESM present-day base topography.

-Definesurf is a fortran-based tool designed to create a new topography input file at the resolution of your model simulation.
-Near-modern paleo modelers use definesurf to map their newly modified high resolution topography onto the CESM grid resolution of their model simulations.
+Definesurf is a fortran-based tool designed to create a new, smooth topography input file at the resolution of your model simulation.
+Near-modern paleo modelers use definesurf to map modified (e.g., by ice sheets) high resolution topography onto the CESM grid resolution of their model simulations.
 Typical scientific applications might include incorporating ice sheets across N. America, or modifying the Greenland or Antarctic Ice Sheets.
 The fortran code also smooths the high resolution topography.

 Usage: definesurf -remap -t topofile -g gridfile -l landm_coslat.nc outfile

 FV 0.9x1.25 e.g.: